-Alas, not a movie about yours truly - that would be called Kinesy - this is the well-meaning if occasionally corny biography of Alfred Kinsey, the influential Indiana State University professor whose post-World War II interviews with ordinary Americans about their sexual practices blew apart countless old fashioned notions about sex in this country, and arguably opened the door to the Sexual Revolution of the 1960s.
+Alas, not a movie about yours truly – that would be called Kinesy – this is a well-meaning if occasionally corny biography of Alfred Kinsey (Liam Neeson), the influential Indiana State University professor whose post-World War II interviews with ordinary Americans about their sexual practices blew apart countless old-fashioned notions about sex in this country, and arguably opened the door to the Sexual Revolution of the 1960s.

 I went to this film with expectations that were, perhaps, too high.
-I felt a film about this man and his work could, if done right, encourage discussion and debate amongst current moviegoers about sex; for in today's America, as always, sex is something that everybody always thinks about but nobody ever talks about.
+I felt a film about this man and his work could, if done right, encourage discussion and debate amongst current moviegoers about sex; for in today's America, as always, sex is something that everybody thinks about but nobody talks about.
 So instead of learning more about each other, we have to settle with sensationalistic reports of celebrities' dalliances.
-Sad.
 Now, I'm as fascinated about people's sex lives as the next guy, but even amongst my closest friends, for all that we talk about, I know nothing about their sex lives.
-So let me take a moment and invite all those reading this review to contact me and tell me your stories.
-And I promise I'll share alike.

 But we were talking about Kinsey.